 It’s that time of year again, when everything geeky, nerdy, and awesome descends on San Diego.
 Yes, the pop culture juggernaut that is San Diego Comic-Con is here again.
 Over the years, it’s grown, of course, to encompass movies, TV, and all things entertainment.

 Though the attention may have shifted some, we still love our comic books.
-And given our focus on family law and fathers’ rights, some of our favorite characters happen to be dads.
+And given our focus on family law, especially as it pertains to fathers, some of our favorite characters happen to be dads.
 As San Diego Comic-Con ramps up for another year, we thought we’d run through some of the all-time best comic book dads.